-Cash expenditures have exceeded revenues since our inception and we expect our 2012 operating expense to exceed our 2012 revenue.
+Cash expenditures have exceeded revenues since our inception and we expect our 2013 operating expenses to exceed our 2013 revenue.
 Our operations have principally been funded through public offerings and private placements of equity securities; cash from collaborative and other research and development agreements, including government contracts; and to a lesser extent, the PhaRMA Notes financing.
 On February 24, 2011, we announced that BARDA/HHS had awarded us a \$55.0 million contract modification intended to fund completion of the Phase 3 development of i.v. peramivir, bringing the total award from BARDA/HHS to \$234.8 million and extending the contract term by 24 months through December 2013.
-On November 7, 2012, we announced the planned interim analysis of the peramivir 301 clinical trial was greater than the predefined futility boundary and patient enrollment was suspended.
-This event will influence the amount of future funding under the BARDA/HHS contract.
+However, we received a Stop Work Order notification from BARDA/HHS in March 2013 whereby it has limited the work that is authorized to be reimbursed under the contract.
+In addition, the level of activity on the peramivir program has decreased as compared to previous quarters and fiscal years, and as a result, revenue associated with reimbursement of peramivir development expenses has become a smaller component of our total revenue and therefore has contributed less to our operating cash flows.
 On March 9, 2011, we completed a \$30.0 million non-recourse debt financing transaction designed to monetize certain future royalty and milestone payments under our license agreement with Shionogi.
-We received net proceeds from this transaction of approximately \$22.7 million, excluding hedge collateral posted subsequent to the closing of the transaction.
-In June 2011, we entered into an At Market Issuance Sales Agreement (the "ATM Agreement") with McNicoll, Lewis & Vlak ("MLV") pursuant to which we may issue and sell \$70.0 million in shares of our common stock at current market prices under a Form S-3 registration statement with MLV acting as the sales agent.
-As of September 30, 2012, we have sold an aggregate of 5.0 million shares of common stock at an average per share price of \$3.96 pursuant to the ATM Agreement for net proceeds of \$18.9 million.
+We received net proceeds from this transaction of approximately \$22.7 million.
 Other sources of funding have included the following:

-- other collaborative and other research and development agreements; - government grants;
+• other collaborative and other research and development agreements;

+- government grants;

 - equipment lease financing;

 - facility leases;

-- research grants; and
+- · research grants; and

 - · interest income.

-As of September 30, 2012, we had net working capital of \$34.0 million, an increase of approximately \$7.4 million from \$26.6 million at December 31, 2011.
-The increase in working capital was principally due to \$17.8 million in net proceeds derived from the sale of common stock through offerings under the ATM Agreement through our Form S-3 shelf registration, the recognition of \$10.6 million of deferred revenue (consisting of \$7.8 million associated with the Amended and Restated Mundipharma Agreement and \$2.8 million associated with Shionogi royalties; neither transaction impacted our cash balance), partially offset by funding of our normal operating expenses associated with the development of our drug candidates and \$2.0 million in cash collateral posted against foreign currency losses.
-Our principal sources of liquidity at September 30, 2012 were approximately \$24.3 million in cash and cash equivalents; approximately \$19.6 million in investments considered available-for-sale; and approximately \$3.8 million in BARDA/HHS receivables.
-Based upon our current trends and planned operations, we project our 2012 operating cash utilization to be in the range of \$37 million to \$43 million, excluding the impact of the pending merger with Presidio.
+As of March 31, 2013, we had net working capital of \$24.1 million, a decrease of approximately \$0.7 million from \$24.8 million at December 31, 2012.
+The decrease in working capital was principally due to our normal operating expenses associated with the development of our product candidates, partially offset by \$0.4 million in net proceeds derived from the sale of approximately 0.3 million shares of common stock through offerings of common stock under our At-the-Market financing facility under our Form S-3 shelf registration and \$2.5 million in cash collateral collected against our foreign currency gains.
+Our principal sources of liquidity at March 31, 2013 were approximately \$14.8 million in cash and cash equivalents; approximately \$13.5 million in investments considered available-for-sale; and approximately \$2.4 million in BARDA/HHS receivables.

-We have attempted to contain costs and reduce cash flow requirements by closely managing our third party costs and headcount, renting scientific equipment and facilities, contracting with other parties to conduct certain research and development projects and using consultants.
+We have attempted to contain costs and reduce cash flow requirements by closely managing our third party costs and headcount, renting scientific equipment and facilities, contracting with other parties to conduct certain research and development and using consultants.
 We expect to incur additional expenses, potentially resulting in significant losses, as we continue to pursue our research and development activities in general, and specifically related to our clinical trial activity.
 We also expect to incur substantial expenses related to the filing, prosecution, maintenance, defense and enforcement of patent and other intellectual property claims and additional regulatory costs as our clinical products advance through later stages of development.
 The objective of our investment policy is to ensure the safety and preservation of invested funds, as well as maintaining liquidity sufficient to meet cash flow requirements.
 We place our excess cash with high credit quality financial institutions, commercial companies, and government agencies in order to limit the amount of our credit exposure.
 We have not realized any significant losses on our investments.